openandclose/tosixinch/docs/intro.rst

 * If you have installed ``ebook-convert`` above,
   The script can convert epub, mobi or other format files to pdf.
-  It just calls ``ebook-convert``, so there is not so much reason to run our script in this case, but you can use the same API and configuration.
+  It just wraps ``ebook-convert``, so there is not much reason to run our script in this case, but you can use the same css and configuration.

-* It has simple toc rebounding feature, adding one level of structure.
+* It has simple TOC (table of contents) rebounding feature, adding one level of structure.
   So if you have downloaded e.g. the entire contents of some blog site (sorry for the guy), you might be able to get a pdf with annual chapters like 2011, 2012, 2013, and articles are inside them.

+* A basic bash completion script is included.
+  See `tosixinch-complete.bash <topics.html#script-tosixinch-complete.bash>`__.